wp-plugins/search-engines-blocked-in-header/readme.txt

 == Screenshots ==

 == Changelog ==

+= 0.3 =
+* Moved notification to the WordPress toolbar

 = 0.2.1 =
 * Fixed typo in the readme.txt (stupid me).
 Also fixed version number in plugin code. (stupid me again)